 • Certified Neutral for Alternative Dispute Resolution in Health Care Matters

-• Mr. Joseph is the past board chair of a nonprofit home health agency that operated in the Hampton Roads and Central Virginia areas, and he is the former chair of the Board of Governors of a Virginia nonprofit senior living organization.
+• Mr. Joseph is the past board chair of a nonprofit home health agency that operated in the Hampton Roads and Central Virginia areas, and of a Virginia nonprofit senior living organization.
 In addition, Mr. Joseph organized and serves as legal coordinator for the Virginia Bar Association initiative for pro bono services to the Virginia Association of Free and Charitable Clinics.

 • AV Preeminent® Peer Review Rated